-6. Level Accuracy.
+Level Accuracy

-On the HP 8642 key in SPCL 0 to disable the HET band.
-Set the HP 8642 and the measuring receiver to the values given in the table below.
+- 1. On the HP 8642 key in SPCL 0 to disable the HET band. - 2.
+Set the HP 8642 and the measuring receiver to the values given in the tables on the following pages. - 3.
 At all 0 dBm amplitude settings, change measuring receiver measurement mode to Tuned RF, and on the HP 8642 key in INCR SET, 10 dBm.
 This will enable the step function to be used (see Operating Fundamentals).
-Also, if measuring receiver is an HP 8902A, return to 0 dBm at the end of each band and store instrument configuration as instructed in notes 2 through 7.
+Also, if measuring receiver is an HP 8902A, return to 0 dBm at the end of each band and store instrument configuration as instructed in notes 2 through 7. - 4.
 Verify that the power readings on the measuring receiver are within the specified limits.